 Basic Tips on Planting Perennial Shrubs

-There are many gardeners who prefer a garden of perennial shrubs over flowers
+There are many garden lovers who prefer perennial shrubs over flowers.

 Place an emphasis on attractive though small trees that will make the garden shady enough to protect your shade perennials without totally overshadowing them.